Skip to main content

 Enter your Identity Provider URL

-Paste https://login.microsoftonline.com/{tenant}/v2.0/ (replace with your tenant ID)
+Paste https://login.microsoftonline.com/{tenant}/v2.0/ (replace {tenant} with your Directory tenant ID)

 2